FlowStorm is a tracing debugger for Clojure and ClojureScript.

 3.1.5.
 Exceptions debugging

-FlowStorm will report all functions that didn’t return because an exception unwind the stack, even when that exception was captured further and it didn’t bubble up.
+FlowStorm will capture all functions that didn’t return because an exception unwind the stack, even when that exception was captured further and it didn’t bubble up.

 exceptions